 About Trinity Green Energies

-The company has a broad-based scientific and business focus which is represented by the founders of the company.
-It is located in the research laboratories of Trinity College Dublin.
+Trinity Green Energies (TGE) is a SME spun out from Trinity College Dublin (TCD) in 2014.
+The company has a broad-based scientific and business focus which is represented by the founders of the company and holds international patents in the area of carbon capture.

 The company is funded by private investors and participates in publicly funded research programmes.
-The company is an innovation partner within the SFI-funded AMBER Centre for research into new materials and nanotechnology.
+TGE is an innovation partner within the SFI-funded AMBER Centre for research into new materials and nanotechnology.